magic-scripts/ms-template/README.md

 ### 3. Create your scripts

-Add your automation scripts to the `scripts/` directory.
-Follow the example pattern in `scripts/msworld.sh`:
+Add your automation scripts to the root directory.
+Follow the example pattern in `msworld.sh`:

 - Use proper shebang (`#!/bin/sh`)
 - Include help and version options